-· Name, current mailing address, and phone number,

-- A narrative describing what situation or event caused the student to have the satisfactory progress problem that placed him/her in jeopardy of losing financial aid or scholarship.
-Formal documentation is required to substantiate his/her circumstances and must be submitted with the letter of petition. - Details as to why such conditions no longer exist and how satisfactory progress toward program completion will be made from this point forward. - If the student is receiving financial assistance, reasons why financial assistance should not be terminated.
+- Name, current mailing address, and phone number, - A narrative describing what situation or event caused the student to fail satisfactory progress and placed him/her/them in jeopardy of losing financial aid or scholarship.
+Formal documentation is required to substantiate his/her/their circumstances and must be submitted with the letter of petition. - Details as to why such conditions no longer exist and how satisfactory progress toward program completion will be made from this point forward. - If the student is receiving financial assistance, reasons why financial assistance should not be terminated.

-The Director of Education in conjunction with College President, and if necessary, the Director of Financial Aid will make a determination as to whether or not it is believed the student can fulfill the plan of corrective action and will write a letter to the student informing him/her of the decision.
-In the event the student is allowed to reenter school, the student shall be placed on probation and the student must improve during that term in order to be released from probation.
+The Director of Education in conjunction with College President, and if necessary, the Director of Financial Aid will determine whether or not it is believed the student can fulfill the plan of corrective action and will send a written notification to the student informing him/her/them of the decision.
+In the event the student is allowed to reenter school, the student shall be placed on probation and the student must improve during that term to be released from probation.
 Under no circumstances will a student be allowed a third consecutive term on probation.

-In the event that the decision is not to allow the student to reenroll in the program, the student may regain eligibility by continuing their enrollment without financial aid or scholarships as a non-matriculating student, and reducing their credit hours deficit to zero, or bringing their cumulative GPA to at least 2.0.
-Once this has been achieved, the student may then be reenrolled.
+If the decision is not to allow the student to reenroll in the program, the student may regain eligibility by continuing their enrollment without financial aid or scholarships as a non-matriculating student, and reducing their credit hours deficit to zero, or bringing their cumulative GPA to at least 2.0.
+Once this has been achieved, the student may then be reenrolled as a matriculating student.